 Mondale graduated from Livingstone College, a Historically Black College and University (Salisbury, NC), with a BS in Political Science, and a concentration in African and Latin American Politics.
 In a perfect world, where equity was the norm, Mondale would spend his days building pallet furniture from ideas off of Pinterest.

-When he's not working, he devotes himself to his other passion -- photography.
+When he's not working, he devotes himself to his family & his other

 Web Development Director

 Prior to DFA, Miles ran a one-man web design and development shop building online tools and websites for progressive organizations and candidates including the Courage Campaign, the California Labor Federation, and the Daily Kos.